Exotic Surfaces in 4-manifolds and Surface Corks: Introduction

-More precisely, let $(E(n), F)$ be the pair with $F$ a regular torus fiber.
-Let $\{(E(n), F_k)\}_{k\in \Z}$ be the family of exotic pairs created by performing rim surgery via the family of twist knots $\{K_k\}_{k\in \Z}$ as described in Section \ref{sec: the family}.
-Then, there exists an extendible surface cork $(C, f)\subseteq E(n)$ in the sense of Definition \ref{def: rel cork}(\ref{def 1.3}), which intersects the regular fiber $F$ transversely in two annuli, with the property that for all $k\in \Z$.\footnote{Here $E(n)_{0}$ denotes the manifold obtained by performing knot surgery along the knot $K_0$, introduced later in Section \ref{sec: rim surgery and the family} (Figure \ref{fig: double-twist knots}).
-Since $K_0$ is an unknot, the resulting pair $(E(n), F_{0}):=(E(n)_{0}, F)$ is diffeomorphic to $(E(n), F)$ (cf. \cite{fintushel1997surfaces}). }
+\begin{theorem} There exists a simply-connected, closed $4$-manifold $X$ and a smoothly embedded, closed surface $F\subset X$ such that the pair $(X,F)$ admits an infinite order transverse surface $\Z$-cork, which intersects $F$ transversely in two annuli.

-In fact, $C$ is diffeomorphic to a 4-ball. \end{theorem}
+In fact, this transverse surface cork is diffeomorphic to a 4-ball. \end{theorem}

-In fact, more generally, a similar construction shows that there exists a surface $\Z^n-$cork $C_n$ for all $n\in \N$ (cf. Remark \ref{remark: 4.3}).
+More specifically, the ambient 4-manifold $X$ in this theorem may be chosen to be $E(n)$ for any $n \geq 1$, and $F$ may be chosen to be a regular torus fiber.
+In fact, more generally, a similar construction shows that, for all $m\in \N$, there exists some $(X,F)$ admitting a transverse surface $\Z^m$-cork (cf. Remark~\ref{remark: 4.3}).

 The outline of this paper is as follows.
-After briefly recalling the rim surgery construction, we introduce the infinite exotic family $\{(X, F_k )\}_{k\in \Z}$ of pairs of our interest in Section \ref{sec: rim surgery and the family}.
-Then, the main theorem Theorem \ref{theorem 1} is stated in Section \ref{sec: main}.
-We construct an infinite order surface cork $(C, f)$ in Proposition \ref{prop: cork}, such that the pairs $(X, F_k)$ in Section 2 are obtained by cutting $C$ from $X$ and regluing it via the boundary diffeomorphism $f^k$.
-We examine how the surface cork intersects the surface $F$ in Proposition \ref{prop: intersection}, identify it as a 4-ball in Theorem \ref{thm: Ball}, and show that it is extendible in Corollary \ref{cor: strong}.
-Finally, in Section \ref{sec: Link}, we obtain a diagram for the link of intersection between the surface and the boundary $S^3$ of the surface cork in $S^3$.
+We first define surface corks and establish the relevant terminology in Section~\ref{sec: Defs}.
+Then, after briefly recalling the rim surgery construction, we introduce in Section~\ref{sec: rim surgery and the family} the infinite exotic families of pairs $\{(X,F_k)\}_{k\in\mathbb{Z}}$ that will be the focus of our construction of transverse surface cork.
+In Section \ref{sec: construct transverse}, we explicitly construct an infinite order transverse surface $\Z$-cork in Proposition~\ref{prop: cork} and Proposition~\ref{prop: intersection}.
+In Section~\ref{sec: C=B4}, we identify this transverse surface cork as a 4-ball in Theorem~\ref{thm: Ball} and show that it is ambiently extendible in Corollary~\ref{cor: strong}.
+In Section~\ref{sec: Link}, we obtain a diagram for the link of intersection between the surface and the boundary $S^3$ of the surface cork in $S^3$.
+Finally, in Section~\ref{sec:further}, we establish in Theorem~\ref{thm: ext cork} and Corollary~\ref{cor: ext cork exists} the existence of exterior surface corks for pairs satisfying suitable hypotheses and conclude with a discussion of the different notions of surface corks as well as several further questions.

 \textbf{Acknowledgments.} The author would like to thank Laura Starkston for her constant support and guidance throughout this project.
 The author would also like to thank Danny Ruberman for insightful conversations and for his generous feedback.